kirukib/Intelligent-Agent/README.md

  * Goals of the Methods :

-     * return the model, and will be used by both the UI and the agent
-     * return the room at the given id and will be accesible only for the UI
+     * return the model
-     * attempts to kill wumpus at the given room id if it exists.
-Used by the agent
+     * return the room of a given id to check if it is accessible
      * return the grid with all the informations.
-Only used by UI
-     * return wumpus life status.
-Only used by UI
      * return agent related informations.
 Only used by UI
      * initialize the grid according to the specifications.